 "I dunno.
-Something shorter.
-Catchier.
+Something catchier.
 How can you market such a long name for a show?
 It wouldn't fit on any banners.
 And traveling shows need to have good banners."

 "That's true that's true!"
 Demyx cried.
 "How could we not have thought of that!
 We won't have a good banner!
 And then no one will come to our shows!"

-"Well, anyway," said Sora, "I'd better get going.
+"Well, anyway," shrugged Sora, "I'd better get going.
 Work to do.
 I'll see you around!"

 "Wait!
 What about our name?
 The Flame of the Dancing Nocturne?
 The Melodious Flurry of Flame?
-Dancing Music Fire?
-Happy Burning Songs?"
+Dancing Music Fire?"

 "They just keep getting worse!
 I have to go, though.
 I'm sure you'll think of something.
 I can't wait to see your show, whatever it's called!
 It was nice meeting you!"

-"I'm sure we'll meet again," Axel said with a two-finger salute.
+"I'm sure we'll meet again," Axel said with a salute.